 delayed senescence/fruit ripening/spoilage leading to extended shelf life of perishable produce and floriculture;

 enhanced tolerance to diseases and stress (drought, heat, cold, salt, low nutrients, crowding); and most importantly

-increased biomass and seed yields.
+significantly increased biomass and seed yields, especially under stressed conditions.